Christianity in the 21st century: Eritrean Church

 In August 2005, Abune Antonios, the Patriarch of the Eritrean Orthodox Tewahedo Church, was confined to a strictly ceremonial role.
 In a letter dated 13 January 2006, Patriarch Abune Antonios was informed that following several sessions of the church's Holy Synod, he had been formally deposed.
 In a written response that was widely published, the Patriarch rejected the grounds of his dismissal, questioned the legitimacy of the synod, and excommunicated two signatories to the 13 January 2006 letter, including Yoftahe Dimetros, whom the Patriarch identified as being responsible for the church's recent upheavals.
 Patriarch Antonios also appealed his case to the Council of the Monasteries of the Eritrean Orthodox Church and to the Coptic Orthodox Church of Alexandria.
 Abune Antonios was deposed by the Eritrean Holy Synod supposedly under pressure from the Eritrean government and he remains under house arrest.
 Abuna Antonios was replaced by Abune Dioskoros as the 4th Patriarch of Eritrea.
 Many believe that Abune Antonios was wrongly deposed and still consider him Patriarch.
 Many Eritrean Orthodox followers disagree with the Eritrean government making decisions in religious matters.
 The ruling Patriarch Abune Dioskoros died on 21 December 2015.
-No successor has been elected to date and the seat of the patriarchate remains sede vacante.
+His seat remained vacant until 2021 when he was succeeded by Abune Qerlos.